Virgin Galactic tourism rocket ship reaches space in test

 The rocket ship hit an altitude of 51 miles (82 kilometers) before beginning its gliding descent, said mission official Enrico Palermo.
 It landed on a runway minutes later.

-Thursday's supersonic flight takes Virgin Galactic closer to turning the long-delayed dream of commercial space tourism into reality.
+The supersonic flight takes Virgin Galactic closer to turning the long-delayed dream of commercial space tourism into reality.
 The company aims to take paying customers on the six-passenger rocket, which is about the size of an executive jet.
-Virgin Galactic founder Richard Branson has said he wants to be one of the first on board.

 Premium content for only $0.99